as2sp/docker-greenplum7/README.md

 The container runs on Debian 12 slim version.

 ## Run
 You can directly install and run the Docker using this command.
 In this case, a pre-built image from Docker Hub will be deployed, it will have 4 segments.
+Default username/password: gpadmin/gppass
 ```
 docker run --name greenplum -p 5432:5432 -d as2sp/greenplum7
 ```